 Once home I put the shopping away, put James down for a nap and made Stanley a hot chocolate.
 With a cuppa in hand I then googled to see how far along ‘it’ was.

 And, to my shame that’s all I really did about it, I rang my GP and requested a call back from the nurse.
-I explained what had happened to her and offered to send her the photos but she dismissed that idea.
-She said it sounded like a missed miscarriage, it was nothing to worry about and quite common and that I should come in to get checked over within the next few days.
+I explained what had happened to her and sent her the photos.
+She said it was a missed miscarriage, it was nothing to worry about and quite common and that I should come in to get checked over within the next few days.
 I didn’t.
 I didn’t want to bring it all to the surface again plus I had bigger things to deal with on the horizon, namely my Dad’s funeral that was in two days time.

 Obviously, if I had started bleeding or felt unwell then I would have gone straight in but after the cramps had subsided that evening, I felt fine.
 So I filed it in my brain under ‘deal with it later’ and, that’s where it has remained until I wrote this post.

 I’m now waiting on my third boy to make an appearance and throw our lives into chaos (in a good way) once again.
 This will be my last pregnancy and baby, marking the end of my ‘baby making’ years.
 Our family will be complete.

 Yet, I’m still in two minds whether to publish this post (it’s sat as a draft for a few days now, and I keep re-reading and editing bits).
 I still feel ashamed and guilty for losing my babies.
 I know that there was nothing I could do to stop it and that I did nothing wrong.
 But still, it niggles and the grief remains.
 I will never know why it happened.